marco-dasilva/whistle-pro/README.md

-# Whistle Pro
+# tournaliga
-Whistle Pro application is a league/team manager application.
+tournaliga application is a league/team manager application.

 ## Installation
 We are using `yarn` to manage the workspaces.